h2y/verson-desc/README_en.md

   Is not the 10 smaller updates can not be seen as a major update?
 Besides, the most important reason is the smaller version number is more readable and it's easy to remember for us.

-* **Updating Frequency**

-  Users worry about the verson number increase soo quickly.
-To deal with the problem, I made the standard of the frequency at there.

-  1. Make patch update verson only once in a day, if there are more than one times, merge them.
-  2. Update the Minor version number only once a week.
-  3. Major version number update cycle for several months, or longer.
-  4. If a serious bug appear, repaire it immediately, without any of the above restrictions.

 * **Permanent Link for This Page**